LeftCoast during Covid 19

 Our Blackpool long term resident artist, Mark Borthwick, set up a telephone storyline to make connections with his neighbours and created gardening packs to encourage community action.
 Mark also collaborated with Ali Roy, Professor of Social Research to document his experience of being an artist in isolation during lockdown and how we could learn from this to shape our future programmes.

-Finally we wanted to be open to how socially engaged practice might develop during this time.
-With so many of our normal engagement tools not available to us, how would we develop socially engaged practice in the future and what would that mean for our programme?
-We invited ten artists to form a virtual group based on the notion of small radical acts.
+With so many of our normal engagement tools not available to us, how would we develop socially engaged practice in the future?
+And what would that mean for our programme?
+We invited 10 artists to form a virtual group based on the notion of small radical acts.
 Five of these artists were based in Blackpool and Wyre so had a detailed knowledge of the local culture and environment, and five artists were based elsewhere with practices interested in conversation, people and place.
-We continue to work with this group to explore how artists can help us shape our programme.
+We still continue to work with this group.